+Site Specific Flood Risk 29

+Site specific Habitats Regulations Assessment measures 29

-Site Specific Public Services 28
+Site Specific Public Services 30

-5 Monitoring & Implementation 29
+5 Monitoring & Implementation 31

-Trigger Points 29
+Trigger Points 31

-6 Spending Financial Contributions 30
+6 Spending Financial Contributions 32

-Interest Bearing Accounts 30
+Interest Bearing Accounts 32

-7 Complying with Planning Obligations - the Developer's role 31
+7 Complying with Planning Obligations - the Developer's role 33

-Complying with Financial Obligations 31
+Complying with Financial Obligations 33

-Enforcement of Obligations 31
+Enforcement of Obligations 33

-Index-Linking Payments 31
+Index-Linking Payments 33

-8 Glossary 32
+8 Glossary 34

-Chichester District Council expects to introduce its Community Infrastructure Levy (CIL) in Spring Summer 2015.
-This has significant implications for how the Council plans for the delivery of infrastructure and secures Planning Obligations contributions for infrastructure from development.
+Chichester District Council adopted its Community Infrastructure Levy (CIL) on 26 January 2016 and implemented it on 1 February 2016.
+This has significant implications for how the Council plans for the delivery of infrastructure and secures contributions for infrastructure from development.
 This Supplementary Planning Document (SPD) sets out Chichester District Council's proposed policy for securing developer contributions from new development that requires planning permission, and once finalised will be an important material consideration in determining planning applications.